 Offering New Orleans-style cooking in Destin, Louisiana Lagniappe is an upscale restaurant with some of the best water views on the list.
 Serving seafood enthusiasts fresh seafood for over 30 years, come here to indulge in classic Gulf seafood dishes in true Creole style.
 Pick the grouper stuffed with soft-shell crab, dine on oysters topped with savory stuffing and jumbo lump crab meat, or go for the spicy barbecue jumbo shrimp.

 A neighborhood favorite in Longboat Key, The Lazy Lobster boasts a casual atmosphere and a menu full of high-quality seafood options.
 The Lobster Mac & Cheese is an indulgent way to start off any meal, while the Lobster “Scargot” and Grilled Ahi Tuna will tickle your taste buds.
 The Mahi Positano features Mediterranean spices that will delight, while the Stuffed Shrimp Norma with blue crab and lobster entrees will have you planning a second visit.

 Fans of clam chowder should put Tony’s Seafood Restaurant in Cedar Key on their to-do list, as this restaurant’s secret recipe has lured in travelers from around the world.
 Tony has three times won the “Great Chowder Cook-Off” in New England, and his popular dish is now sold in Publix stores across the state.
-While the clam chowder is what attracts visitors in initially, its succulent seafood dishes like fried oysters, steamed clams and cajun creole is what has them coming back for more.
+While the clam chowder is what attracts visitors initially, but it’s the succulent seafood dishes like fried oysters, steamed clams, and cajun creole that has them coming back for more.